Learn more about urethral sounding in this beginner’s guide. Discover the best-sounding toys, penis plugs, and tips on how to use them safely.

 Yes, you need special tools, but the cost of entry is quite low.

-You can get a penis plug for $15–20, and a whole sound set will cost less than $50.
-Then there’s a surgical lube and you're good to go.
+You can get a penis-plug for a cheap price, and a whole sound set will not cost a lot.
+Then there’s a surgical lube and you’re good to go.

 There are two main categories:

-- Penis plugs — this is what most guys start with since penis plugs are shorter, easier to insert, and often come with a ring around the plug to keep the plug in place and give additional pleasure to the glans.
-They can be kept in during slow sex or masturbation, and usually, have ridges and notches to prevent them from easily falling out.
-Penis plugs make the penis more sensitive and men experience harder erections and more intense orgasms.
-Under this category, there are also sperm stoppers — short plugs with a ball at the end (though no they don't stop sperm, just increase sensations).
-On the opposite end, there are hollow penis plugs allowing to pee and orgasm while having the plug inserted.
+- Penis plugs — this is what most guys start with.
+Since penis plugs are shorter, easier to insert, and often come with a ring around the plug to keep the plug in place.
+It can give additional pleasure to the glans.
+They can be kept in during slow sex or masturbation.
+And usually, have ridges and notches to prevent them from easily falling out.
+Penis plugs make the penis more sensitive.
+Men get used to experiencing harder erections and more intense orgasms.
+Under this sex toys category, there are also sperm stoppers. — short plugs with a ball at the end (though no they don’t stop sperm, just increase sensations).
+On the opposite end, there are hollow penis plugs.
+Which allows to peeing and having orgasm while having the plug inserted.
 Some guys love the fact of how far they can shoot seem with the narrow orifice.

 Then, of course, there are urethral vibrators for e-stim lovers.
 And tons of shape & texture variations.